On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Background - Theory

 \subsection{Accelerated MRI Acquisition}

-To accelerate the MRI acquisition, in CS settings the $k$-space is subsampled by collecting fewer than necessary measurements.
+To accelerate the MRI acquisition, the $k$-space is subsampled by collecting fewer than necessary measurements.
 The subsampling procedure can be described as the application of a subsampling operator $\mat{U}$ on the fully-sampled $k$-space measurements.
 The subsampled $k$-space is given by